programmeruser2/chroot-linux/README.md

 > This project isn't in active development nor is it out of alpha.
+This was made as an experiment and probably will always remain as one.
 Please don't use this in production.
 Pull requests and issues are still welcome though.
 # chroot-linux
 Install and manage Linux inside a chroot.
 # Installation